4 Countries You Must See in East Africa

 Encountering one of these gentle giants in the Ugandan forest is well worth the effort of a mountain gorilla trek!

 Deep in the misty green wilderness, you may meet the rockstar of Uganda: the mountain gorilla.
-About half of the world’s 1,000 remaining mountain gorillas dwell here in Bwindi Impenetrable National Forest, a World Heritage Site.
+About half of the world’s 1,000 remaining mountain gorillas dwell here in Bwindi Impenetrable Forest National Park, a World Heritage Site.
 Several more live in nearby Mgahinga Gorilla National Park.

 The parks allow a limited number of travelers each year to track these amazing creatures with the help of expert guides.
 Staring deep into the eyes of these endangered apes will be a time-treasured moment and not easily forgotten.